sanskrit/mbh-audio/mbh-audio/how.md

 ### Technical instructions
 #### Android setup and usage
 - Install [ASR App](https://play.google.com/store/apps/details?id=com.nll.asr&hl=en)
-- Set up noise cancellation as needed.
+- Set up noise cancellation as needed (PS: Note that this reduces recording volume).
 - Pause and proceed during recording as needed.
 Don't pause in the middle of a verse to avoid jitters - only pause between verses.
 - *Removing errors*: In case there are mistakes in the middle of a recording, you can use the scissor icon in the bottom right part of the playbackscreen of ASR to save the "good portions" as separate files, which you can later submit as a multipart recording of the allotted chapter
   - ![Screenshot from ASR showing scissor icon](https://i.imgur.com/jwqPDWs.png)